Seemavij/Resturant-_Booking/README.md

 * Delhi Darbar |Asian cuisine & Cafe 🌱:

-* Delhi Darbar is a Asian Resturant and vegan cafe that goes beyond serving delicious plant-based food!
+* Delhi Darbar is a Asian Resturant and vegan cafe that goes beyond serving delicious food!

 * We are committed to creating a nurturing space where people can connect, explore sustainable living, and indulge in mouthwatering dishes.
 Our menu features a diverse range of flavorful, cruelty-free options that cater to all dietary preferences.
 We source locally and prioritize eco-friendly practices to minimize our environmental footprint.
 At Delhi Darbar, we believe in the power of food to create positive change in the world.
-Join us as we redefine vegan cuisine and spread happiness one leek at a time!
+Join us as we redefine asian cuisine and spread happiness one leek at a time!

 Opening Time :